 David Wyllie was appointed in 2011 to a Personal Chair in Ion Channel Physiology and Pharmacology.
-David is the Director of the Centre for Integrative Physiology.
+David is the Director of the Centre for Discovery Brain Sciences.

 Neurons communicate with each other at specialised sites known as synapses.
 At these sites chemicals known as neurotransmitters are released from the presynaptic neuron and activate receptors located on the postsynaptic neuron, which generates a direct electrical signal and/or a biochemical signal.
 Dysfunction in neurotransmitter signalling can have profound and debilitating consequences for brain function.

 My long-standing research interest is in ligand-gated ion channels (LGICs) — specialised pore-forming membrane proteins that are activated by neurotransmitters during ‘fast’ chemical synaptic transmission.
 In particular, my lab studies LGICs activated by L-glutamate — the major excitatory neurotransmitter in the mammalian brain.

 Although glutamate activates several different classes of LGIC one in particular, the N-methyl-D-aspartate receptor (NMDAR) has been a major focus for our research.
 Through electrophysiological studies, my lab has contributed significantly to our understanding of the structure-function properties and physiological roles of the various subtypes of NMDARs.

 NMDARs play pivotal roles in both normal and abnormal brain function.
 In early life for instance, they ensure that the correct wiring pattern is laid down in the developing brain.
 Furthermore, activation of NMDARs is required to learn certain tasks and store memories.
 However, both over and under-activation of NMDARs can be harmful for normal brain function.